Moms Deserve Trophies for These Motherhood Wins - Baby Chick

 Getting kids to clean up their messes can be a big enough battle.
 I had a tough day when I spilled something recently.
 My 3-year-old recognized that I was struggling and helped me clean it up.
 It’s moments like these that make me feel accomplished and warm my mama’s heart.

-Playing with kids can be a lot of fun, but there are some instances where you don’t want to and need an adult break.
+Playing with kids can be a lot of fun, but there are times when you don’t want to and need an adult break.
 Having more than one kid is wonderful when they get old enough to play together without constant supervision.
 This milestone is one of my favorites.

-When I need to work on some tasks during the day, giving my kids a laptop or tablet time helps a lot.
-The educational games they play while simultaneously hanging out with me give us some nice productivity time.
+When I need to work on some tasks during the day, giving my kids time on a laptop or tablet helps a lot.
+The educational games they play while hanging out with me give us some productive time.

 From the time they could walk, my kids would follow me into the bathroom.
 They hated being separated from me, and I didn’t mind so much because at least I knew where they were and what they were doing.
 Now, they’re old enough that they don’t need to follow me every second, and it’s a new level of freedom to pee in peace.

 If you are breastfeeding, wearing a nursing bra is your new normal.
 Underwires have been things of the past for a long time.
-So, when you switch back to those extra supportive cups after you’re done nursing for good, there’s nothing better.
+So, when you switch back to those extra-supportive cups after you’re done nursing, there’s nothing better.
 Let’s not forget the selection that opens up when you’re at the store in the bra section and can finally kiss those nursing bras and nursing tops goodbye.
 Yes, this is a motherhood accomplishment worth celebrating.

-While reading to your kiddos builds great memories, it’s something extra special when your child begins to read their stories to you.
-Not only is it exciting to see their development, but it allows for a great bonding experience.
+While reading to your kiddos builds great memories, it’s extra special when your child begins reading their stories to you.
+Not only is it exciting to see their development, but it also allows for a great bonding experience.

 There are seriously only so many times that I can watch Daniel Tiger.
-Now that my kids are older, it’s so nice not to watch the same cartoons repeatedly.
+Now that my kids are older, it’s so nice not to have to watch the same cartoons over and over.
 We can mix some live-action stuff and superhero movies, which is a relief for the brain.

 When my kids were really little, I was very concerned about getting out of the house.
 Now, I have adjusted and don’t have this fixation anymore.
 Whether the pandemic changed my mind or I just got used to being home, I’m not sure, but not getting out is okay some days.